Admissions Information on the Bachelor of Education (BEd) Program

 International students in the UBC Bachelor of Education program enjoy a very supportive network of experienced, professional program advisors.
 For example, students know their course load well in advance of their arrival, they are greeted when they arrive, and they are assisted in acquiring accommodations, navigating transit, and settling into coursework.
 We do everything possible to support international students’ success in the BEd program.

-FAQ for International Applicants
+FAQS for International Applicants

 International students are required to: